apache/airflow/TESTING.rst

 and released packages.

 The following example downloads ``apache-airflow`` and ``celery`` and ``kubernetes`` provider packages from PyPI and eventually starts Airflow with the Celery Executor.
-It also load example dags and default connections:
+It also loads example dags and default connections:

 .. code:: bash